'We have liftoff': Crane lifts massive Civil War painting

 Why is the "Battle of Atlanta" being moved in halves?

-The 1886 work is so big -- weighing about five tons and 371 feet long -- that conservators cut it in two and wrapped it around two 45-foot metal spools for transport to the Atlanta History Center, 12 miles away from its longtime Grant Park home.
+The aging 1886 work is so big -- weighing about five tons and 371 feet long -- that conservators cut it in two and wrapped it around two 45-foot metal spools for transport to the Atlanta History Center, 12 miles away from its longtime Grant Park home.

 "We have liftoff," uttered someone in the small crowd that huddled on a cold winter evening to watch the lift of the first spool.
 The description seemed appropriate, given that the shrink-wrapped columns appeared to be miniature rockets.

-Officials had hoped to remove both spools on Thursday from the now-shuttered Atlanta Cyclorama & Civil War Museum.
+Officials had hoped to remove both spools on Thursday through the roof of the now-shuttered Atlanta Cyclorama & Civil War Museum.

 But problems with proper attachment of a base plate delayed the operation, so only one was lifted Thursday and put on a flatbed truck for the journey.
 The second will come out Friday; both should be in their new home by later in the day.